timalbert/livefortheline/source/_trips/2024-01-20-whats-next.md

     </div>
 </x-blockquote>

-I thought I was attune to the existential questions we inevitably ask, but as the Lord has limited my abilities and made clear how short life is, he’s brought a greater focus on the things that are eternal: God himself, his word, and people made in his image.
+I thought I was attune to the existential questions of life, but as the Lord has limited my abilities and made clear how short life is, he’s brought a greater focus on the things that are eternal: God himself, his word, and people made in his image.
 I’m grateful for the opportunity to slow down and reprioritize.

 <h2>What's Next</h2>